The Effectiveness of Ozone Generators on Mold, Mycotoxins, Fragrance, and Smoke

 This is not a comprehensive list, there may be more household materials that contain these components.
 And many other materials have not been put to the test.

-I have done many high dose (shock treatment) ozone treatments and not broken down any coatings on electrical wires.
-Most wires are coated with PVC which is fairly resistant to breakdown from ozone.
-It will eventually be damaged by ozone.
+Most wires are coated with PVC, which is fairly resistant to breakdown from ozone.
+But it will eventually be damaged by ozone.

-I have seen Taylor guitars remediated with success.
+I have seen Taylor Guitars remediated with success.

 How to do an Ozone Shock Treatment